Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Experiments

 As a second synthetic experiment, we consider the classical four branch function, also widely used in structural reliability analysis \cite{schobi2017pck,wang2016gpfs}.
 For $\x = (x_1,x_2)^\top \in \mathcal{X} = [-8,8]^2$, the underlying limit-state function $g : \mathbb{R}^2 \to \mathbb{R}$ is defined as

 with the four branches

-Similar to the Herbie experiment, we set $p$ to be uniform in $\mcl{X}$, and start the algorithm with $n_0=5$ points and run it for $n=80$ iterations with $q=5$.
-The surrogate estimate is shown in the top left of \Cref{fig:fb} — notice again the balance in exploration and exploitation of all the sampled points.
-The proposal $q_n$ in the bottom left of \Cref{fig:fb} shows that for a relatively small $n=405$ evaluations, the optimal $q^\star$ is almost exactly recovered.
-The $\widehat P_F$ history is shown to the bottom of \Cref{fig:synthetic}, for two different thresholds $t=2$ and $t=3.1$, resulting in failure probabilities $0.0231$ and $0.00071096$, respectively.
-Similar to the Herbie experiment, the proposed \texttt{KDE-AIS} estimator leads to the most accurate estimate with the least variance, while costing only a few hundreds of evaluations of the limit state.
+As in the Herbie experiment, we set $p$ to be uniform in $\mcl{X}$ and start the algorithm with $N_0=5$ points, running it for $n=100$ iterations with batches of size $5$.
+The final comparison of the predicted $g$ and the proposal against the corresponding truths is shown in the right side of \Cref{fig:synthetic_final} -- the conclusions are the same as those made for the Herbie experiment. \Cref{fig:fb_evolution} shows acquisitions in the same style as \Cref{fig:herbie_evolution}.
+The $\widehat P_F$ history is shown in the second row of \Cref{fig:synthetic}, for two different thresholds $t=2$ and $t=3.1$, resulting in (true) failure probabilities $0.0231$ and $0.00071096$, respectively.
+Similar to the Herbie experiment, the proposed \texttt{KDE-AIS} estimator leads to the most accurate estimate with the least variance, while costing only a few hundred evaluations of the limit state.